Personal Finance Calendar for 2022

 - If applicable, first-quarter estimated income tax payments are due by April 15.

 - Create (or update) an inventory of your home and personal property for insurance or estate planning.
-Use a smartphone or video camera to make a record of your valuable possessions and then store the video in a secure, remote location.
+Use your phone to record a video of your valuable possessions, and then store the video in a secure, remote location.

 - Review your estate plan.